- Services for Business

-In most cases, a claim has to be lodged at court within three years of the patient becoming aware of the illness or injury.
-However, there are certain times when claiming for medical negligence comes with some exceptions, including:
+In most cases, a claim has to be lodged in court within three years of the patient becoming aware of the illness or injury.
+However, there are certain times when claiming medical negligence comes with some exceptions, including:

 While many people believe that medical negligence cases only involve suing the NHS, this is not the case.
-All health practitioners can be held accountable if you are able to prove that they have been negligent.
+All health practitioners can be held accountable if you are able to prove that they are responsible for acting with medical negligence.
 This includes cosmetic surgeons, dentists, private clinics and eye clinics.

 Any medical professional or practitioner is subject to having someone claim for medical negligence against them if there has been a recognisable act of negligence.

 Legal Aid was formerly available to fund medical negligence claims; however, this is now only available in very limited circumstances.
 Now, the most common option that claimants use to fund their case is a Conditional Fee Agreement, which is also known as a no win, no fee arrangement.